 Regular Expression Matchers

 test\.zip will recognize anything in the top level directory named test.zip as proprietary.
-If you wanted to find test.zip nested anywhere in the scanned binaries, use
+On the other hand,

-If a component in a manifest file matches the configured pattern, the component will be excluded from identification automatically.
+If a component in a manifest file is matched by either a package matcher or a regular expression, then the component will be excluded from identification automatically.
 Any proprietary component that does not match any of the configured patterns above will be included for matching.
 Prior to version 95 any such component will be marked as unknown in the resultant report.
 Since IQ version 95 all such components will be marked as Package Manifest identified.